fr0nky0ng/face-comparison-webui/README.md

 # NOTE

-This is not accurate, I have written a new application based on insightface.
+This is not accurate, I have written a new application based on insightface(https://github.com/fr0nky0ng/face-comparison-insightface).

 So this repository is archived.

 # face-comparison-webui
 A simple webui for face-comparison (https://github.com/m-lyon/face-comparison)